casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/tests.rst

 The next step is to define a struct that has its own VM instance and implements the ERC-20 methods.
 This struct holds a `TestContext` of its own.
 The *contract_hash* and the *session_code* won’t change after the contract is deployed, so it is good to keep them handy.

 This code snippet builds the context and includes the compiled contract *.wasm* binary being tested.
-This function creates a new instance of the `CONTRACT_ERC20_TOKEN` with the accounts `ali`\ , `bob` and `joe` having a positive initial balance.
+The `TestFixture` creates a new instance of the `CONTRACT_ERC20_TOKEN` with the accounts `ali`, `bob` and `joe` having a positive initial balance.
 The contract is deployed using the `ali` account.
-Please visit `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ for the full details.
+Please visit `GitHub <https://github.com/casper-ecosystem/erc20/blob/master/example/erc20-tests/src/test_fixture.rs>`_ for the full and most recent code implementation.

 .. code-block:: rust